CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/data-types/ulong-data-type.md

 ## <a name="programming-tips"></a>Conseils de programmation

-- **Nombres négatifs.** Étant donné que `ULong` est un type non signé, il ne peut pas représenter un nombre négatif.
-Si vous utilisez l’opérateur moins unaire (`-`) sur une expression qui prend la valeur du type `ULong`, Visual Basic convertit d’abord l’expression en `Decimal`.
+- **Negative Numbers.** Because `ULong` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `ULong`, Visual Basic converts the expression to `Decimal` first.

-- **Conformité CLS.** Le type de données `ULong` ne faisant pas partie du [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), le code conforme CLS ne peut pas consommer un composant qui l’utilise.
+- **CLS Compliance.** The `ULong` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Considérations relatives à l’interopérabilité.** Si vous utilisez des composants non écrits pour le .NET Framework, par exemple des objets Automation ou COM, n’oubliez pas que les types tels que `ulong` peuvent avoir une largeur de données différente (32 bits) dans d’autres environnements.
-Si vous passez un argument 32 bits à un tel composant, déclarez-le comme `UInteger` au lieu de `ULong` dans le code de votre Visual Basic managé.
+- **Interop Considerations.** If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that types such as `ulong` can have a different data width (32 bits) in other environments.
+If you are passing a 32-bit argument to such a component, declare it as `UInteger` instead of `ULong` in your managed Visual Basic code.

-  En outre, Automation ne prend pas en charge les entiers 64 bits sur Windows 95, Windows 98, Windows ME ou Windows 2000.
-Vous ne pouvez pas passer un argument Visual Basic `ULong` à un composant Automation sur ces plateformes.
+  Furthermore, Automation does not support 64-bit integers on Windows 95, Windows 98, Windows ME, or Windows 2000.
+You cannot pass a Visual Basic `ULong` argument to an Automation component on these platforms.

-- **Étendue.** Le type de données `ULong` s’étend à `Decimal`, `Single` et `Double`.
-Cela signifie que vous pouvez convertir `ULong` en l’un de ces types sans rencontrer d’erreur de <xref:System.OverflowException?displayProperty=nameWithType>.
+- **Widening.** The `ULong` data type widens to `Decimal`, `Single`, and `Double`.
+This means you can convert `ULong` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Caractères de type.** L’ajout des caractères de type littéral `UL` à un littéral force ce dernier en type de données `ULong`. `ULong` n’a pas de caractère de type d’identificateur.
+- **Type Characters.** Appending the literal type characters `UL` to a literal forces it to the `ULong` data type. `ULong` has no identifier type character.

-- **Type de Framework.** Le type correspondant dans le .NET Framework est la structure <xref:System.UInt64?displayProperty=nameWithType>.
+- **Framework Type.** Le type correspondant dans le .NET Framework est la structure <xref:System.UInt64?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Voir aussi